pepijnKrijnsen/awesome_guide/README.md

 mylauncher = awful.widget.launcher({ image = beautiful.awesome_icon,
                                      menu = mymainmenu })

--- Menubar configuration
-menubar.utils.terminal = terminal -- Set the terminal for applications that require it -- }}}
 ```
 The comment is the wrong way around - first we create a submenu, then a main
 menu, and finally the launcher widget.